With 30 years in the industry

 Finding the right loan can be a difficult proposition, even if you have been through the process before.
 This is especially true since mortgage rates and market conditions change frequently.
 If you're like most of my clients, you probably have questions about interest rates, refinancing options, and a litany of other topics.
 To help alleviate some of your stress, here are just a few common questions with answers so that you can better educate yourself as we work our way to securing your loan.

 Generally speaking, you should consider refinancing when mortgage rates are 2% lower than the current rate on your home loan.
 For some homeowners, refinancing makes sense when there is only a 1% difference.
 Reducing your mortgage rate is a great way to save money or apply your savings to a home upgrade.
 The money you save on your refinanced loan depends on your loan amount, budget, income, and charges from interest rates.
-It's crucial that you work with a trusted mortgage loan officer in Melbourne, SC, to help calculate your refinancing options.
+It's crucial that you work with a trusted mortgage loan officer in Melbourne, FL, to help calculate your refinancing options.

 This is one of our most frequently asked questions at Classic Home Mortgage.
 In simple terms, points let you make a tradeoff between the upfront costs of your loan and your monthly payment amount.
 Points are essentially costs that you have to pay to your mortgage lender to get financing under specific terms.
 A point is defined as a percentage on your loan amount.
 1-point is equal to 1% of the loan.
 So, 1 point on a loan worth $100,000 is equivalent to $1,000.
 When you pay some of the interest on your home loan upfront, you use discount points to lower your interest rate.